WVAviator/capti/docs/src/matchers.md

 # this matcher checks whether the array at this position
 # contains an object with the property "id"
-$includes { "id": $exists }
+$includes { "id": "$exists" }

 # includes can also check any other valid YAML/JSON object, value, or matcher
 $includes 5
 $includes "hello, world!"
 $includes $includes 5

-# logical matchers can also be used to match multiple values or invert match results
+# logical matchers can also be used to match multiple values conditionally or invert match results
 $and ["$length 3", "$includes 5"]
 $not $regex /[Ee]rror/
 ```